syncfusion-content/uwp-docs/uwp/Radial-Slider/Overview.md

 ---
 layout: post
-title: Overview of SfRadialSlider control | UWP | Syncfusion
+title: About UWP Radial Slider control | Syncfusion
-description: SfRadialSlider control provides an intuitive touch interface to select numeric values in a circular display.
+description: Learn here all about Overview support in Syncfusion UWP Radial Slider (SfRadialSlider) control and more.
 platform: uwp
 control: SfRadial Slider
 documentation: ug
 ---

-# Overview
+# UWP Radial Slider (SfRadialSlider) Overview

 The SfRadialSlider provides an optimized interface for selecting a numeric value using touch interface.